Maulikdes/sample-dashboard/README.md

 ```

 ### Notes
-One can also test ui with the json-server if don't want to run db and server
-go to json-server folder and run
+One can also test ui with the json-server if don't want to run db and server For that go to json-server folder and run
 ```
 npm install
 ```